andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 See my [previous
 post](https://blog.jle.im/entry/introducing-the-hamilton-library.html) for even
-crazier examples – involving multiple objects, double pendulums, and more!
-And check out my [hamilton](http://hackage.haskell.org/package/hamilton) library, which includes demos for exotic interesting systems, rendered graphically on your terminal.
+crazier examples – involving multiple objects, double pendulums, and more.
+And check out my [hamilton](http://hackage.haskell.org/package/hamilton) library on hackage, which includes demos for exotic interesting systems, rendered graphically on your terminal.

 I realize that this was a lot, so if you have any questions or suggestions for clarifications, feel free to leave a comment, drop me a